|

 Keep in mind, that a young raccoon is VERY destructive.

-They will chew electrical cords.
+They might chew electrical cords.
 Plugged in or not.
 You

 will have to know their every movement.